Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 The best and most exciting way to get points is when you score a try.

-Be certain you know where and how to ground the ball in the in-goal area, it`s how you score tries.
+Be certain you know how you put the ball on the ground in the correct area, it`s how you score tries.

 You also score points when you kick penalties and dropped goals.
-You are able to do that when you are good at rugby kicking (see menu).
+You get these extra points with your special kicking skills (see menu).

 Remember, score more points! - ALWAYS!